YS739/Practice_Anything/README.md

-# Practice_Anything
+# Practice_Everything
-Practice anything to get used to it /
+Practice Everything to get used to it /
 Everything in each branch /
 JS_A : JavaScript Advanced Class Practice